CoLRev-Environment/colrev/docs/source/index.rst

 CoLRev is an open-source environment for collaborative reviews.
 To make major improvements in terms of efficiency and trustworthiness and to automatically augment reviews with community-curated content, CoLRev advances the design of review technology at the intersection of methods, engineering, cognition, and community building.
-Compared to other environments, the following innovations stand out:
+Compared to other environments, the following features stand out:

-- creating an **extensible and open platform** based on shared data and process standards
+- an **extensible and open platform** based on shared data and process standards
-- leveraging the transparent collaboration model of **git** for the entire literature review process
+- builds on the transparent collaboration model of **git** for the entire literature review process
-- desigining a **self-explanatory, fault-tolerant, and configurable** user workflow
+- offers a **self-explanatory, fault-tolerant, and configurable** user workflow
-- implementing a **granular data provenance** model and a **robust identification** scheme
+- implements a **granular data provenance** model and a **robust identification** scheme
-- incorporating **state-of-the-art algorithms** to provide end-to-end process support
+- uses **state-of-the-art algorithms** that provide end-to-end process support
-- fostering **typological pluralism** through different forms of data analysis
+- enables **typological and methodological pluralism** throughout the process
-- advancing a built-in model for **content curation** and reuse
+- built-in model for **content curation** and reuse

 Getting started
 -----------------